Lots of dog breeds are adored for their unique looks and personalities. But did you ever wonder where these traits come from?

-West Higland White Terriers come in any color you like, so long as it’s white.
-But breed lore says there’s a good reason for it.
+West Highland White Terriers come in any color you like, so long as it's white.
+But breed lore says there's a good reason for it.

 As the story goes, Colonel Malcolm of Poltalloch was hunting foxes in the 1800s with one of his wheaten-colored Cairn Terriers.
 In an unfortunate accident, he confused his dog's coat with a fox's coat and accidentally shot his pup.

-You may have noticed that some Shih Tzus have a white spot on their coat on top of their head.
+You may have noticed that some Shih Tzus have a white spot on their coats on top of their heads.
 The legend of this spot goes all the way back to Buddha.

 The story goes that Buddha was walking along the road with his dog when several robbers came upon him.
 They intended to rob and murder him, but Buddha's dog transformed into a lion and chased the robbers off.